UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 # Contributing guidelines
-**🥳 Welcome to the Data privacy project! 🥳**
+**🥳 Welcome to the Data privacy handbook! 🥳**

 We invite everyone who is interested to get involved.
 Even if you just want to correct a typo, your contribution is very much appreciated!
 The guidelines below should help you navigate the practical steps to contribute to this project.
 You can currently contribute in the following way:
-- Come up with ideas for the project or let us know about errors or bugs
+- Come up with ideas for the handbook or let us know about errors or bugs
 - Join the discussion
 - Contribute or edit handbook content